Traitor’s Blade (Excerpt)

-Check out Traitor’s Blade, the first book in Sebastian de Castell’s Greatcoats series, available in the U.S. on July 1st from Jo Fletcher Books!
-And check out the U.K. edition, available now!
+Check out Traitor’s Blade, the first book in Sebastian de Castell’s Greatcoats series, available in the U.K. on March 6th from Jo Fletcher Books!
+And check out the U.S. edition, available July 1st!

 Falcio is the first Cantor of the Greatcoats.
 Trained in the fighting arts and the laws of Tristia, the Greatcoats are travelling Magisters upholding King’s Law.
 They are heroes.
 Or at least they were, until they stood aside while the Dukes took the kingdom, and impaled their King’s head on a spike.